-The principles set forth herein are informed by the UN Universal Declaration of Human Rights, the Four Fundamental Principles and Rights at Work from International Labour Organization (ILO), the United Nations Global Compact Guiding Principles and the national legislation in each country in which we operate.
+The principles set forth herein are informed by the UN Universal Declaration of Human Rights, the Fundamental Principles and Rights at Work from International Labour Organization (ILO), The United Nations Global Compact Guiding Principles and the relevant legislation in each country in which we operate.

-Crown promotes the approach described above with its subcontractors and suppliers through its Supplier Code of Conduct, which compels them to commit to following a set of principles that reinforces the ones set forth in this Policy.
+Crown promotes the approach described above with its third-party contractors and suppliers through its Supplier Code of Conduct, which compels them to commit to following a set of principles that reinforces the ones set forth in this Policy.
+We commit to implementing due diligence processes with our third-party contractors and suppliers within our supply chains to avoid indirectly benefitting from or promoting any breaches of national laws or international human rights standards.

 Crown recognizes that its presence has an impact on the communities in which it operates.
-We are committed to creating economic opportunity and fostering goodwill in the communities in which we operate through locally-relevant initiatives.
+We are committed to creating economic opportunity and fostering goodwill in the communities in which we operate through locally relevant initiatives.
+Crown works to identify, prevent and mitigate adverse human rights impacts caused by our business activities through human rights due diligence and preventive compliance processes.

 Safe Working Conditions are Paramount

 We are committed to using sustainable environmental, health and safety practices and complying with all applicable laws, regulations and company standards in the countries where we operate.
-This is endorsed by our Health and Safety Policies and Procedures.
+This is endorsed by the Health and Safety Policies and Procedures of our Code of Business Conduct and Ethics.

 We constantly work to ensure that our employees understand the critical role that they play in their own safety and that of their fellow employees.
 We are committed to engaging with them continuously to improve health and safety at our operating sites and offices.

-Where living accommodation and/or eating facilities are provided we insist that the premises are kept safe and hygienic and meet the basic human needs of our employees, including their needs for shared leisure areas and facilities.
+Where living accommodation and/or eating facilities are provided, we insist that the premises are kept safe and hygienic and meet the basic human needs of our employees.

 Employment Is Freely Chosen